ChinaXing/mojolicious-plugin-dbicadmin/README.md

 Install
 ----------
 - from CPAN

         cpanm Mojolicious::Plugin::DBICAdmin

 - from tarball

         #download the source use git or wget
         cd mojolicious-plugin-dbicadmin && cpanm .

 Configure
 ----------
-In Mojolicious App's ``startup`` method:
+In your Mojolicious App's ``startup`` method:

     $self->plugin('DBICAdmin' =>   {
                 condition => 'login', # optional